hapax/hapax.github.io/assets/qgrav.md

 *Spacetime tells matter how to move; matter tells spacetime how to curve.*
 </span>

 Sure, spacetime is made up of points.
 But the relation between those points --- the shape of space --- depends on what I choose to put there!
-I can’t

 #### Strong coupling